WhereWeCanShare/linebot/README.md

 # LINE Bot

+This LINE bot just do message forwarding from LINE room/group to Telegram.

 ## webhook

 - `/l2tg` - line2telegram: forward text message from LINE group/room to Telegram chat

 ### change log

 - r0.02 add the feature to forward posted image.